 9. Contact Your Local Test Center

 There are more than 3,400 test centers in the U.S. and overseas.
-Contact a test center in your area to register and to get your questions answered.
-Call them to determine the testing times, the fee required, if any, and the directions to the test center.
-You may find your local test center on your state's GED web page or on the test-center locator on the ACE website.
+Contact a test center in your area to get your questions answered.
+Call them to determine the testing times; the fee required, if any; and the directions to the test center.
+You may find your local test center on your state's GED web page or on the test-center locator on the GED Testing Service website.